-Chapter 9 of the Plan provides a detailed list of recommendations for various levels of government and agencies in four main subject areas: farmland preservation and protection, economic development/viability/marketing, education, database maintenance and development.
-Dr. Robert King, Director, Agriculture & Life Sciences Institute, Monroe COmmunity College, is responsible for implementing the Farmland Protection Plan.
+Chapter 9 of the Plan provides a detailed list of recommendations for various levels of government and agencies in four main subject areas: farmland preservation and protection; economic development/viability/marketing; education; and database maintenance and development.
+Dr. Robert King, Director, Agriculture & Life Sciences Institute, Monroe Community College, is responsible for implementing the Farmland Protection Plan.

 A report on the Monroe County greenhouse industry was completed by Robin Brumfield, Extension Specialist in Farm Management, Rutgers, the State University of New Jersey, in 2001.

 The project was conducted to explore the drivers of the greenhouse industry in Monroe County; its strengths, weaknesses, opportunities and threats.
 The report includes an extensive literature review, an analysis of a survey of local greenhouse firms, and insights into the greenhouse industry on Long Island and in Michigan and Canada.
 The report identifies trends, market potential, and growth potential in the local industry and presents recommendations for producers, the Monroe County Department of Planning and Development, and Cornell Cooperative Extension of Monroe County.